The Battle at Lake Changjin: Plot

-The 27 November offensive begins with Chinese soldiers swarming the positions of the U.S. Army 31st Infantry Regiment at Sinhung-ni.
-The Americans begin to retreat and Qianli shoots the U.S. commander, Colonel Allan MacLean, but then stops Wanli from executing him.
-At Hagaru-ri reinforcements are ordered to Sinhung-ni.
-A USMC Vought F4U Corsair attacks the Chinese forces and drops a smoke marker on the overrun base but is then shot down by a Chinese soldier using a bazooka.
-Lei Suisheng puts the smoke marker in a jeep and drives off, joining up with the retreating U.S. column.
-The U.S. bombers destroy the American column and Lei is killed.
+On 27 November, the Chinese launch an attack, overwhelming the U.S. Army 31st Infantry at Sinhung-ni.
+The Americans begin to retreat as Qianli shoots the U.S. commander, Colonel Allan MacLean, but Wanli intervenes to prevent his execution.
+Reinforcements are sent to Sinhung-ni from Hagaru-ri.
+A USMC Vought F4U Corsair strikes Chinese forces, marking the overrun base with smoke, but is shot down by a bazooka-wielding Chinese soldier.
+Lei Suisheng places the smoke marker on a jeep and drives away, linking up with the U.S. retreating column.
+U.S. bombers then destroy the column, and Lei is killed in the attack.

-The scene then cuts to Hagaru-ri which is under attack by the Chinese.
-U.S. forces are forced to retreat by air and land while they are pursued by Chinese forces.
-The scene then shifts again to the 3rd Company, 3rd Division, 58th Corps on Hill 1071, which is shown holding out against U.S. forces.
-Yang Gensi, as the last surviving member of his unit, suicidally attacks American tanks with a satchel charge.
-The retreating U.S. Marine column finds a group of Chinese soldiers frozen to death at their post.
-General Oliver P. Smith salutes them; his voiceover is heard saying that fighting against such strong-willed men, the U.S. was not ordained to win.

-The closing scenes show a U.S. mass grave at Hungnam as the city burns during the Hungnam evacuation.
-Captions state that 105,000 U.S. troops were evacuated by 24 December and that the 9th Corps captured Hungnam.
-The captions explain the significance of the battle of Lake Changjin, which was a "perfect example for annihilating a U.S. reinforced regiment" and how Chinese forces stopped MacArthur's "presumptuous" plan to end the war by Christmas and "set the stage for the final victory of the War to Resist U.S. Aggression and Aid Korea" despite the deaths of more than 197,000 Chinese.
+Hagaru-ri is under attack by Chinese forces, and Yang Gensi commits a suicidal attack on American tanks with a satchel charge.
+The retreating U.S. Marine column encounters a group of Chinese soldiers frozen at their posts.
+General Oliver P. Smith salutes them; his voiceover states that fighting such determined men meant the U.S. was unlikely to win.
+The final scenes show a U.S. mass grave at Hungnam as the city burns during the Hungnam evacuation.
+In the aftermath, 105,000 U.S. troops were evacuated by December 24, and the 9th Corps captured Hungnam.
+The Battle of Lake Changjin is an example of successfully destroying a U.S. reinforced regiment, and of how Chinese forces managed to repel U.S. advances and aiding Korea, despite heavy Chinese casualties.